-What types of roles do Mountbatten offer?
+What types of roles does the Mountbatten Program offer?
 Are they specific to roles you have experience in?

-Mountbatten offer various roles, with the larger amount being in finance.
+The Mountbatten Program offers various roles, with the larger amount being in finance.
 A lot of the job roles offered are with CitiGroup and HSBC.

 In my experience, it was very much based on your prior work experience and career history.
 I prioritised roles in PR and communications, and that’s what I got.

-It never hurts to ask Mountbatten if you have a specific job role in mind, but they can only give you the jobs that they have available.
+It never hurts to ask the Mountbatten Program if you have a specific job role in mind, but they can only give you the jobs that they have available.

 How did you get along in your placement?

-I really enjoyed my placement, so much so that I’m still working in the same position today!
+I really enjoyed my placement, so much so that I was able to continue in the same job role when I returned to the UK.
 My role allowed me to cover Google Analytics, website design, social media management and so much more.

-My role was in a financial company, based in the World Trade Center in the Financial District of New York.
-Now, it’s based at my dining room table in Liverpool.
+I was placed at Moody’s Analytics, a financial company, based in the World Trade Center in the Financial District of New York.
+Afterwards, it was based at my dining room table in Liverpool.

 I was lucky as I worked a 9-5 job, had a great team and was able to work flexibly from home.
-I am now employed by the company itself, still working with my team in America, but working UK hours.
+I was then employed by the company itself, working with my team in America, but working UK hours.

 Did the job provide you with valuable marketing experience?

 In my role, definitely!
-I’ve been doing a lot of analysing with Google Analytics for our websites and also using LinkedIn and Hootsuite to analyse our social media statistics.
+I was doing a lot of analysing with Google Analytics for our websites and also using LinkedIn and Hootsuite to analyse our social media statistics.

-I’ve been learning about and implementing SEO in our sites, adding UTM codes to track clicks and behaviours, and creating adverts for financial magazines.
+I learnt about and implementing SEO in the webpages, adding UTM codes to track clicks and behaviours, and creating adverts for financial magazines.

-I’ve had a lot of opportunities to learn during my role and even today, a year+ later, I’m still learning more about marketing and getting more opportunities to put what I’ve learnt to practice.
+I had a lot of opportunities to learn during my role and even a year later, I was still learning more about marketing and getting more opportunities to put what I had learnt to practice.

 How did you placement change with COVID-19?